marklhc/marklai-pages/content/home/about.md

 # Biography

-I am an Assistant Professor of Quantitative Methods in the [Department of Psychology](https://dornsife.usc.edu/psyc/) at the University of Southern California.
+I am an Assistant Professor of Psychology (Quantitative Methods) in the [Department of Psychology](https://dornsife.usc.edu/psyc/) at the University of Southern California.
 I received my Ph.D. in Educational Psychology at Texas A&M University, and worked as an Assistant Professor at the University of Cincinnati prior to joining USC.